Monitoring edge-geodetic sets in graphs: Relation to feedback edge set number

-Let $e$ by any edge of $G$.
-We now show that our construction $M$ monitors any such edge in $G_b$.
-If $e$ lies on a core cycle, assume an origin core vertex of $v_0$.
-Then, based on Lemma~\ref{cutv} and Theorem~\ref{cyclet}, we deduce that in the worst case, four vertices together suffice to monitor the edges.
+We now show that $M$ monitors all edges of $G_b$.
+Let $e$ be any edge of $G$.
+If $e$ lies on a core cycle $C$, assume an origin core vertex of $v_0$.
+Then, based on Lemma~\ref{cutv} and Theorem~\ref{cyclet}, we deduce that in the worst case, $v_0$ and the two or three other vertices of $C$ in $M$ together suffice to monitor the edges.

-If the edge $e$ lies on a proper core path $P$, then we have the following cases.
-Let $c$ and $c'$ be the core vertex endpoints of $P$, and the median vertex $x_1$ in the case of an odd-length path and $x_1$, $x_2$ in the case of an even-length path and $d$ edges of $P$ between the end points and the respective medians in $P$.
-Without loss of generality, let us say that $e$ lies on the path $P$ such that its closest core vertex is $c$ and closest median $x_1$ in the event of an even-length path.
-Suppose first that $d$ is even.
-Given that the distance between $c$ and $x_1$ is $d$ in $P$, the length of any other path between them must be at least $d+2$.
-Therefore, $c$ and $x_1$ monitor $e$.
-We can similarly argue that if the closest core vertex to $e$ was $c'$ and the closest median vertex was $x_2$, then $c'$ and $x_2$ monitor $e$.
-If $e$ lay in between the median vertices $x_1$ and $x_2$, then we know that those vertices would monitor $e$ because they are adjacent.
-If the path was of odd length, then depending on which of the core vertices $c$ and $c'$ was closest to $e$, the distance between the median and the core vertices would be $d$ in $P$ and the length of any other path between them at least $d+1$, ensuring that the median vertex $x_1$ would monitor the edge apart from the core vertices.
-This justifies our construction of $M$ for $G_b$.
+If the edge $e$ lies on a proper core path $P$, then let $c$ and $c'$ be the core vertex endpoints of $P$.
+Let the median vertex of $P$ be $x_1$ in the case of an even-length path and $x_1$, $x_2$ the two medians in the case of an odd-length path.
+Assume that there are $d$ edges between the medians and closest endpoints of $P$.
+Without loss of generality, let us say that $e$ lies on the path $P$ such that its closest core vertex is $c$, and closest median $x_1$.
+Given that the distance between $c$ and $x_1$ is $d$ in $P$, the length of any other path between them must be at least $d+1$ (or $d+2$ if $P$ has odd length).
+Therefore, $c$ and $x_1$ monitor $e$, which lies on the unique shortest path of length~$d$ between them.
+If $e$ lies in between the median vertices $x_1$ and $x_2$, then we know that those vertices would monitor $e$ because they are adjacent.
+This justifies our construction of $M$, which is an MEG-set of $G_b$, as claimed.

+Let us now estimate the size of $M$.
 By Lemma~\ref{cores}, the number of core vertices of $G_b$ is at most $2k-2$, and there are at most $3k-3$ core paths.

 If we have core cycles in our graph, then we must note that there can be at most $k$ such cycles in the graph.
 Indeed, if there were $k+1$ core cycles in the graph, since they are all edge-disjoint, we need at least $k+1$ edges to be removed from $G$ to obtain a forest, a contradiction to the fact that $\fes(G)=k$.